charleeislegend/stremio-ai-search/README.md

   <img src="public/logo.png" alt="AI Search" width="120" height="120" style="background: #2a2a2a; border-radius: 20px; padding: 20px;"/>
 </div>

-# 22/08/2026 - Addon currently available.
+## 22/08/2026 - Addon currently unavailable.
 Maintenance activities in progress.

 > [!IMPORTANT]
 > **Addon does not work directly with Gemini AI provider, you can use Gemini using OpenRouter (Select Open AI Compatible in AI Provider)**